Sintfoap/git_docs/outline.typ

 doesn't really need to be there.
 In that case it's nice to be able to go backwards in the commit history to a certain point in time.
 There's also the case when you've accidentally committed on the wrong branch and want to set it back to it's base.
-Both of these are easily delt with using built in git capabilities.
+Both of these are easily dealt with using built in git capabilities.

 == Hard Reset